mkwng/stable-diffusion/README.md

-# stable-diffusion
+# Stable Diffusion

-Create art with machine learning and a codespace
+Create art with machine learning and GitHub Codespaces.